Expand your knowledge, develop your academic skills

-Plus, you'll have made connections with USC's support services, staff and students - which means you've already hit the ground running toward success at university.
+Plus, you'll have made connections with UniSC's support services, staff and students - which means you've already hit the ground running toward success at university.

 If you choose to study more than one Headstart subject, the fee is $400 per additional subject.
 Scholarships are available to eligible applicants to cover this tuition fee.

 You can select a Headstart subject in an area not offered by your school, that extends on your favourite subject at school, or use it as an opportunity to try out future career choices.

 Many of our Headstart students, including Dana Larkin, found that studying at a more advanced level can improve your performance at school as you'll be learning new academic skills and will have access to extra study resources.

 Completed university courses can contribute toward your QCE.
 One semester counts for 2 credits.*^

 * The required standard of achievement is a grade of 4 on a 7-point scale, or a Pass grade.